Sovereign-Labs/sovereign-sdk/module-system/README.md

 That way, you can define your business logic in terms of _abstract_ cryptography, and then instantiate it with cryptography which is efficient in your particular choice of zkvm.

-In addition to the `Spec` trait, the module system provides a simple `Context` trait which is defined like this:
+In addition to the `Spec` trait, the Module System provides a simple `Context` trait which is defined like this:

 ```rust
 pub trait Context: Spec + Clone + Debug + PartialEq {